na-na-hi/renget/archive/co-writing-guide.md

 > Then, one word will be randomly pick from the final pool, each word have its own probability.
 > `I don't` *`hate`* ` _?_ (you, cats, woman, ...)`—repeat.

-Each preset have its own strategy; just read the blurb and see how you feel about its output—Keep in mind that the blurb is how the preset makers feel about his/her own presets, could be accurate, could be unscientific.
+Each preset has its own strategy; just read the blurb and see how you feel about its output—Keep in mind that the blurb is how the preset makers feel about his/her own presets, could be accurate, could be unscientific.
 See default presets or get a custom preset from [#content-sharing](https://discord.gg/novelai).

 ***